Table of Contents

 How to Get Rid of Roundup in Soil – Glyphosate Removal

-We’ve gotten a lot of interest lately in how to get rid of roundup in soil.
+We’ve received a lot of interest lately in how to get rid of roundup in soil.
 Roundup has an active ingredient of glyphosate and has been in the news a lot of late.

 Let’s remember that Roundup is used as a weed killer or herbicide.
 It is one of the most widely used weed control chemicals on the market today.
 It’s used on farms and on residential yards.

-Well there are a bunch of problems with Roundup.
-Here’s one of the best summation of the problems that I have seen from the Ecology Center website.
+There are a bunch of known problems with Roundup.
+Here’s one of the best summaries of the problems that I have seen from the Ecology Center website.

 Glyphosate, the active ingredient in Roundup, is the third most commonly-reported cause of pesticide illness among agricultural workers in California.